“No Ordinary Heroes” TEDx Talk in Sarajevo by Tanja Magaš, March 2019

 The Weidner Collection at Stanford University

-In 2006, the Weidner Foundation entrusted care of our Weidner Collection to the Hoover Institute at Stanford University in Palo Alto, California.
+In 2006, the Weidner Foundation entrusted care of our Weidner Collection to the Hoover Institution at Stanford University in Palo Alto, California.
 The Collection includes the personal correspondence, papers, and documents of John Weidner; a wide array of additional materials related to the Dutch-Paris Line; historical artifacts, such as Weidner’s Medal of Freedom and other awards and citations; and recorded interviews with survivors and rescuers.
 Much of the material in the collection was gathered by Weidner himself after World War II and was later organized by historian Alberto Sbacchi.
 Materials in the Collection are in English, French, and Dutch, and fill 96 manuscript boxes, 12 oversized boxes, 1 card file box, and 9 motion picture film reels.
 A partial inventory of the Weidner Collection is now available online.

 The Escape Line by Megan Koreman (Oxford University Press, 2018)

-Through grants from the Weidner Foundation, and with exclusive access to the Weidner Collection, historian Megan Koreman (whose parents were part of the Dutch resistance) spent more than a decade researching the Dutch-Paris Line.
+Through funding from the Weidner Foundation, and with exclusive access to the Weidner Collection, historian Megan Koreman (whose relatives were part of the Dutch resistance) spent more than a decade researching the Dutch-Paris Line.
 Her book, The Escape Line (published in Dutch under the title Gewone Helden), now tells the full story of one of the most important rescue operations of World War II for the first time.